olesme/trx2xlsx/README.md

 ## Dependencies

 This project relies on the [EPPlus](https://github.com/JanKallman/EPPlus) library for working with Excel files.
-Make sure to install it before building the project.

-### Installing EPPlus

-To install EPPlus, you can use the NuGet Package Manager Console or the .NET CLI.
-Run the following command in your project directory:

-      dotnet add package EPPlus

-This will install the latest version of EPPlus and add it to your project dependencies.

 ## Need some updates/improvements, want to use part of the code?
 Just fork it!